Kannan171/tp/docs/UserGuide.md

 </div>

 Example:
-* `module add 1 cs2101 thu 12:00 15:00` assigns module CS2101 to the first student in TeamSync.
+* `module add 1 cs2101 thu 12:00 15:00` assigns module CS2101 to the first teammate in TeamSync.

-#### Deleting a module from a student : `module delete`
+#### Deleting a module from a teammate : `module delete`

-Deletes the specified module from an existing student in TeamSync.
+Deletes the specified module from an existing teammate in TeamSync.

 Format: `module delete INDEX MODULE_CODE`

 <div markdown="1" class="alert alert-info">:information_source: **Info**

-* Deletes the module from the student at the specified `INDEX`.
+* Deletes the module from the teammate at the specified `INDEX`.

-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed teammate list.

 * The index **must be a positive integer** 1, 2, 3, …​

-* Module code has to be an existing module assigned to the specified student.
+* Module code has to be an existing module assigned to the specified teammate.

-* Module code is case-insensitive. e.g cs2103t will match CS2103T
+* Module code is case-insensitive. e.g. cs2103t will match CS2103T
 </div>

 Example:
-* `module delete 1 cs2101` deletes the module CS2101 from the 1st student in TeamSync.
+* `module delete 1 cs2101` deletes the module CS2101 from the 1st teammate in TeamSync.

 ### Meeting Commands